tetsuo/tetsuo.github.io/content/cubiclimit.md

 ]
 ```

-It has 12 **edges**.
+It has 12 edges.
 We can index them by grouping bottom edges, top edges, and vertical edges.
 For each `i` in `0..3`, we build three edges:

 ```ts
 const getEdges = (i: number): NonEmptyReadonlyArray<Vec> => [